ultraio/docs-blockchain/docs/guides/Docker/getting-started.md

 ### Write Tests

-Test files are written in JavaScript and must have `ultra_test.js` suffix.
+Test files are written in JavaScript and must have `ultra_test.js` suffix (e.g. `hello.ultra_test.js`).

+Now try adding the following code snippet to `hello.ultra_test.js`.
+You should place the file `ultra_workdir/tests` directory like the file tree in the section above suggests

 ```js
 module.exports = class test {